emilyedalton/bamazon/README.md

 In the following example, there are 190 Candles shaped like a dog in the warehouse.

-If the user tries to purchase more than 190 the "Insufficent Quantity" message displays:
+If the user tries to purchase more than 190 the "Insufficent Quantity" message displays and the available items table and selection prompts are rerun:

 ## Manager View